RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 ```

 :::info
-If you want to crawl an external datasource, do not activate any of theses internal catalog.
+If you want to crawl an external datasource, do not activate any of theses internal catalogs.
 :::

 ### Create Ingest product using DataProvider